-FRONT YARD GARDEN DESIGN – Front yards are the most important part of your property and when it comes to garden design great care should be taken when design and planting the front yard.
+FRONT YARD GARDEN DESIGN – Front yards are the most important part of your property and when it comes to garden design great care should be taken when designing and planting the front yard.
 Why?
-The old say ‘First Impressions Count’ is extremely accurate when it comes to property, and especially if you are thinking about selling.
-Over my years I have seen some stunning gardens and yet the love, care and attention is sometimes overlooked with it comes to the front yard.
+The old saying, ‘First Impressions Count’ is extremely accurate when it comes to property, and especially if you are thinking about selling.
+Over my years I have seen some stunning gardens and yet the love, care and attention is sometimes overlooked when it comes to the front yard.

-The best part about the front yard is that providing you plan the garden design carefully you’ll end up with yard that is truly beautiful and not that difficult to maintain.
+The best part about the front yard is that providing you plan the garden design carefully, you’ll end up with a yard that is truly beautiful and not that difficult to maintain.

 First off needs to be the design.
 You do not have to be a professional landscaper to design a garden – you just need to give your ideas careful consideration and decide what is and what is not practical.
-For instance, if you want a tree in the front yard decided how bit it will grow and importantly how extensive are the root systems – you do not want the trees roots destroying your homes foundations.
+For instance, if you want a tree in the front yard consider how big it will grow and more importantly, how extensive the root systems are- you do not want trees roots destroying your home’s foundation.
 Note that when it comes to trees you do have to be very careful as most grow pretty large and can end up blocking out precious sunlight, not just to your home but that of your neighbor.
 Tree Rule – Think carefully, find out how big it will grow and how far away from the house it needs to be to ensure it does not cause damage to the property.
 Note carefully here that if you live in an area where trees are prone to being blown down due to bad weather conditions then a falling tree can do an awful lot of damage.

 I think the key to a successful front yard garden design is to keep things simple and keep the plants low growing.
 This way you can add a lot of color to the front yard without covering up your property.
-Careful planting is design to enhance the home, so make it bright, make it colorful and keep it low.
+Careful planting is designed to enhance the home; so make it bright, make it colorful and keep it low.

 Look at the example above and see how well the flower bed matches with the home.
 The designer here has used the same stone on the flower bed as the ones used for the building and this gives the appearance that the flower bed is actually part of the building.
 Note how simple this almost minimal garden design is and due to this simplicity, it is stunningly attractive and I would imagine almost maintenance free – pluck a few weeds out once a week and mow the lawn and you are done – nice!